StefanCobeli/Python-for-Machine-Learning/README.md

 Introduction into _Numpy_ and _Matplotlib_ libraries.

 Why and when should one use _Numpy_?
-You will see time performance arguments plus lots of useful tricks for matrix manipulations
+You will see time performance arguments, and useful tricks for matrix manipulations
 (such as indexing, reshaping, broadcasting, ...).

 How to plot graphs?